 - You may now use the new categorized data in other charts or tables:

 - Drag Q4.
-The businesses number of locations from under Data Sets tree onto the page.
+The businesses number of locations (a nominal variable) from under Data Sets tree onto the page.

-- Change it to a chart using Anything > Visualization > Legacy Charts > Miscellaneous > Grid of bars chart.
+- Change it to a visualization using Visualization > Bar > Small Multiples Bar with Tests.

 - In Inputs > DATA > Columns, select the new data Histogram categories - Q5.
 Years of operation of business (numeric).
-(Tip: This new data will be at the bottom of the list, not the top!)
+(Tip: This new variable will be next to the original Q5 variable!)

 - Observe that the chart now shows the data by your categories.